gizmo49/url-shortina/README.md

 ## Contributing

-Feel free to open issues or submit pull requests for improvements and bug fixes.
+Feel free to open issues or submit pull requests for iomplmprovements and bug fixes.

 ## License